iCliniq Logo

 Megaureter refers to a medical condition where the ureter is dilated more than average.
 This is a rare anomaly.
-To know more about this condition, read the following article.
+Read below to learn more about this condition.

 Introduction:

-The urinary tract is almost like a human plumbing system, and it consists of two kidneys, two ureters, a urinary bladder, and a urethra.
-Ureters are tubes that connect kidneys to the urinary bladder through which water and salts travel through to the bladder to be stored and are later excreted via the urethra.
-Most infants are born with entirely normal ureters, while some are born with wider ureters than others.
+The urinary tract is almost like a human plumbing system.
+It consists of two kidneys, two ureters, a urinary bladder, and a urethra.
+Ureters are tubes that connect the kidneys to the urinary bladder.
+Water and salts travel through the ureters to the bladder to be stored and are later excreted via the urethra.
+Most infants are born with entirely normal ureters, while some have wider ureters than others.

-Megaureter means larger ureter in layman terms.
+Megaureter means a larger ureter in layman's terms.
 Ureters are known to be megaureters when they are wider than six or seven millimeters.
-This medical anomaly can cause problems such as obstructed urine flows and infections.
+This medical anomaly can cause problems such as obstructed urine flow and infections.
 If left untreated, this can lead to serious kidney problems.
 They are usually found during prenatal imaging.
 Megaureters are not a very common condition, but they are found four times more in males than in females.
-Megaureters can be caused due to a problem related to the ureter itself, which is called a primary megaureter.
-In some instances, the megaureter results from the blockage of the urinary bladder, which is known as the secondary megaureter.
+Megaureters can be caused by a problem related to the ureter itself, called a primary megaureter.
+In some instances, the megaureter results from the blockage of the urinary bladder, known as the secondary megaureter.

-Refluxing Megaureters: This type of megaureter is commonly seen in newborn males and is characterized by the backflow of urine from the urinary bladder towards the kidney via the ureter.
-This is not a normal phenomenon as urine is not supposed to flow back from the bladder.
+2. Refluxing Megaureters: This type of megaureter is commonly seen in newborn males and is characterized by the backflow of urine from the urinary bladder towards the kidney via the ureter.
+This is not a normal phenomenon, as urine is not supposed to flow back from the bladder.
 This leads to the abnormal widening of the ureter.
 This is a sign of vesicoureteral reflux.
-Refluxing megaureters usually get back to normal during the first year of life, but if it does not, surgical treatments are required.
+Refluxing megaureters usually return to normal during the first year of life, but surgical treatments are required if it does not.
 Refluxing megaureters are often linked to other health problems like megacystis megaureter syndrome.
-Here, the reflux of urine along the ureter leads to improper drainage of urine and hence leads to the swelling of the bladder.
+Here, the reflux of urine along the ureter leads to improper urine drainage and hence leads to the swelling of the bladder.

-Obstructed Refluxing Megaureters: This type of megaureter is a combination of both obstructive and refluxing megaureters and is known to be serious as it leads to extreme widening of the ureter.
-It can cause severe kidney complications if left untreated.
-People with this type of megaureter are often affected by urinary tract infections (UTI).
+4. Obstructed Refluxing Megaureters: This type of megaureter is a combination of obstructive and refluxing megaureters.
+It is known to be serious as it leads to extreme widening of the ureter.
+If left untreated, it can cause severe kidney complications.
+People with this type of megaureter are often affected by urinary tract infections (UTIs).

-Secondary Megaureters: This type occurs when the problem is not actually with the ureter itself.
+5. Secondary Megaureters: This type occurs when the problem is not with the ureter itself.
 Instead, megaureter is a manifestation of other health conditions such as,

 Following are the common signs and symptoms associated with megaureter:

-Ultrasound scans are scans taken with sound waves that bounce off the internal organs to produce images.
-This is a painless procedure that can help diagnose widened ureters in children.
+Ultrasound scans are images produced by sound waves that bounce off internal organs.
+They are painless procedures that can help diagnose widened ureters in children.
 Ultrasound is performed during pregnancy to check the progress of the pregnancy, and many babies with congenital megaureters are usually diagnosed when they are in the uterus during regular ultrasound sessions.

-Diuretic Renal Scans: Diuretic renal scans are done to diagnose any blocks in the ureter and can also be done to assess the overall performance of the kidneys by injecting a radioactive liquid into the veins that reach the kidneys.
+Diuretic Renal Scans: Diuretic renal scans are done to diagnose any blocks in the ureter and can also assess the kidneys' overall performance by injecting a radioactive liquid into the veins that reach the kidneys.

 Magnetic Resonance of the Urinary Tract (Mr-U): This method provides accurate and more precise images of the kidneys and ureters than diuretic renal scans and ultrasound scans.
 However, this method is not used in small children as it might require general anesthesia or sedation.